01242 32 31 31

 The Energy Switch Guarantee is an energy industry initiative to make it quick and easy for you to switch from one energy supplier to another.

-The new system replaces an old system that took up to six weeks and was sometimes difficult more difficult than it needed to be.
+The new Energy Switch Guarantee system replaces an old system that took up to six weeks and was sometimes more difficult than it needed to be.

 OK, I want to switch energy supplier using the Energy Switch Guarantee.
 How does it work?

 Great!
-We recommend everyone shops around for energy suppliers regularly to make sure they’re getting the best deal they can.
+We recommend everyone compares energy suppliers regularly to make sure they’re getting the best deal available.

 Here’s how to take advantage of the Energy Switch Guarantee.

-You need to know how much energy you use at the moment so you can get accurate price comparisons.
+You need to know how much energy you use at the moment so you can get an accurate price comparison.

 You will find details of your energy consumption on your latest bill or your annual statement from your current energy company (or companies).
-If you don’t have either of these, contact your energy supplier(s) and they will give you the information you need.
+If you don’t have either of these, contact your energy supplier(s) and they will be able to give you the information you need.

-You will also need the name of the tariff(s) you are on with your current provider.
-Again, this information will be on your latest bill or annual statement or by contacting your energy supplier(s).
+You will also need the name of the tariff(s) you are on with your current provider(s).
+Again, this information will be on your latest bill or annual statement, alternatively you can contact your current energy supplier(s) to find out.

 The next step is to get details of all the energy deals you are eligible for so you can choose the one that is right for you.

-The best way to do this is to use our comparison tool.
-Simply enter your details and we’ll give you details of all the packages you could switch to.
-We are 100% impartial and unbiased so you see every single package that is available to you, not just the ones we want you to see.
+The best way to do this is to use our energy comparison tool.
+Simply enter your details and we’ll give you details of all the tariffs you could switch to.
+We are 100% impartial and unbiased so you see every single deal that is available to you, not just the ones we want you to see.

 Once you have chosen the best deal for you, the next step is to start the switch.

-With some suppliers, you can start the switch via our website.
+With most suppliers, you can start the switch via our website.

-With other suppliers you will need to contact them to let them know you would like to switch to them.
-Once you have done this, your new supplier will do the rest.
+With some suppliers you will need to contact them to let them know you would like to switch to them.
+Once you have done this, your new supplier will take care of the rest.

-The Energy Switch Guarantee is a very good thing because it makes it much easier to switch suppliers and get a better deal.
+The Energy Switch Guarantee is a very good initiative because it makes it much easier to switch energy suppliers and get a better deal.

 If your energy supplier isn’t signed up, this doesn’t mean you can’t switch.
 It just means the Energy Switch Guarantee doesn’t apply.

-We expect that more suppliers will join the scheme over time.
+We expect that more suppliers will join the energy switch guarantee scheme over time.
 Any energy company can join but all applications need to be approved by the independent chair of the Governance Board of the scheme to make sure they comply with all of the commitments.
-All suppliers are regularly checked once they’re signed up to check they are still complying.
+All suppliers are regularly checked once they’re signed up to ensure they are still complying.

 Yes.
 The Energy Switch Guarantee is a huge leap forward for the industry, but there are plans to go even further.
 There is now legislation in place to let Ofgem make the changes needed for next day switching.
 The intention is that next day switching will be in place by the end of 2018.
 As we’re now in 2019, this is still to be confirmed.